 - a small bag of carrots

-The point is to have plenty of Whole30 compliant snacks with you, so if you are faced with long periods on time without access to compliant food (i.e. gas station stops on road trips, mixers on buisness trips, etc.) you don’t have to go without any food which can make you desperately hungry and in need of a quick fix — which usually isn’t compliant.
+The point is to have plenty of Whole30-compliant snacks with you, so if you are faced with long periods of time without access to compliant food (i.e. gas station stops on road trips, mixers on business trips, etc.) you don’t have to go without any food which can make you desperately hungry and in need of a quick fix — which usually isn’t compliant.

 I went on multiple road trips during my first Whole30 and while it was kind of weird not loading up on traditional “road trip snacks” along the way, I actually felt powerful when I went into a gas station, just got a bottle of water, and popped back out to my car to continue munching on my apple slices.

 *Small reminder that not ALL Lara and RX Bars are compliant.
 Check the ingredients!